 Both the Andrews and Cumulative GPAs must be a minimum of 3.50 in order to be considered for the above designations.

-Additional cords, medallions and stoles are available (please note that unapproved adornments are not permitted in graduation ceremonies.
+Additional cords, medallions and stoles are available (please note that unapproved adornments are not permitted in graduation ceremonies):

 The Kente stole is worn by participants who identify with the Pan-African cultural heritage.
 On the Kente stole the gold emblem is an Adinkra symbol called NEA ONNIM NO SU A, OHU.
 This translates to “He who does not know can know from learning.”
 It symbolizes knowledge, lifelong education and the continued quest for knowledge.
 The red, black, green and gold are the Pan-African (people of African birth, descent or heritage) colors.
 Stole distributed by BSCF (pre-order by e-mail).